ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 date: 2021-05-16T19:48:47+01:00
 publishdate: 2021-05-18T05:34:47+01:00

 ## Introduction

 D has always had a close association with the C programming language, and it is relatively straightforward to call C functions from D. Recently, a pull request has been initiated on the <a href="https://github.com/dlang/dmd/" target="_blank">GitHub repository</a> of the D reference compiler DMD by <a href="https://twitter.com/WalterBright" target="_blank">Walter Bright</a> the originator of the language titled <a href="https://github.com/dlang/dmd/pull/12507" target="_blank">`add ImportC Compiler`</a>.
 This PR would allow D programmers to import and compile C files directly with D code, enabling a frictionless interface calling C from D. This is significant for many applications that integrate or are looking to integrate C libraries including the area of numerical computing.
-Many fundamental algorithms from BLAS, LAPACK, to FFTW have well supported open source C implementations, and enabling full integration with these libraries allows programmers to keep up with the latest changes and adopt new features easily.
+Many fundamental algorithms from BLAS, LAPACK, to FFTW have well supported open source C implementations, and the proposed changes would ease integration and allow programmers to keep up with the latest changes and adopt new features easily.
 In addition, such a feature would ease the transition of prospective C programmers considering using D as a safe and more productive language.

 There are currently two main ways of calling C functions from D. The first is to use `extern (C)` and then declare the function signature using directions in the <a href="https://dlang.org/spec/interfaceToC.html" target="_blank">language documentation</a>.
-A <a href="../interface-d-with-c-fortran/" target="_blank">previous article</a> describes some basics of this technique (which we shall repeat here in more detail).
+A <a href="../interface-d-with-c-fortran/" target="_blank">previous article</a> describes some basics of this technique (which is also covered here).
 The other technique is to use the <a href="https://github.com/jacob-carlborg/dstep" target="_blank">dstep</a> package which converts C header files to D files containing the appropriate type definitions and signatures.
 A third option <a href="https://github.com/atilaneves/dpp" target="_blank">dpp</a> does exist but it is still in early developement.
 This article outlines how to use the basic native method for declaring C functions and how to use the dstep package to call C functions in D from the <a href="http://www.fftw.org/" target="_blank">fftw3</a> package (Fastest Fourier Transforms in the West).
-The example used in this article will be calling the function `fftw_plan_dft_1d` for a complex one-dimensional DFT (discrete fourier transform) from fftw3.
+The example will create functions that call the library to carry out an FFT and inverse FFT.

 To be clear, this article is *not* about Fast Fourier Transforms (FFT) (though there may be articles about this topic at a later stage).
 Using `fftw3` library serves as an example to the main aim of outlining the methods of calling C from D.